 On Thursday March 19, 2015, the Supreme Court of Canada released it’s ruling on the six year pending case of Loyola High School v.
 Quebec.
 Loyola High School, a private Catholic school, sought an exemption for the teaching of the mandatory religious education program called the Ethics and Religious Culture Program (ERC), introduced as a compulsory […]

 Managing Editor’s note: all Contributing Scholars begin writing by answering the following question as their first post: Why are you committed to building relationships with those from different religious or ethical traditions?
 Their answer to this question is below.
-This year, the summer warmth never seemed to arrive in New England.
-Normally, I’m rather pleased; […]
+The Unitarian Universalist congregation I grew up in practiced a beautiful ritual in which congregants light […]